An elite US outfit with a perfectionist streak and a “more mature” working environment.

 So what's the secret to getting to interview?
 The firm's trainee solicitor recruitment manager Kirsten Davies explains that “some candidates copy and paste deals from our website, but we know that information already because, of course, we worked on those deals.
 What's more helpful is to let us know why they interest you, and how they match what you want from the job.”
 She also adds that “it's pointless to repeat what's on your CV already.”
 Instead, candidates should write a “punchy letter of motivation, covering no more than one side of A4.”

 Candidates called back to the next stage come into the firm's offices for a morning or an afternoon session.
 This starts with an informal chat with Kirsten Davies.
 Candidates are interviewed by two partners separately and also have a tour of the firm conducted by trainees, including introductions to key members of the office.
-Kirsten Davies explains that “our assessments are very much a team thing here, so I will speak to the partners about my time with the candidates, and we'll also speak to the trainees who took them for coffee.
+Kirsten Davies explains that “our assessment process is very collaborative, so I will speak to the partners about my time with the candidates, and we'll also speak to the trainees who took them for coffee.
 More often than not everyone's on the same page.”

 Candidates for the vacation scheme go through the same process of CV, covering letter and interview session as direct applicants for the training contract.
 Six to eight a year are selected to go on a two week placement at the firm in July.
 Kirsten Davies tells us that “they are allocated a supervisor and are fully immersed in the firm, as well as going for lunches and dinners with partners, outings with trainees, and educational tours such as going round Lloyds of London and the law courts.
-We aim to have a good balance so it's not about being wined and dined day in, day out.”
+We aim to have a good balance between work and social activities.”
 Vac schemers get the generous sum of £500 a week for their trouble, as well as being considered for a training contract.
 Around half of Sullivan & Cromwell trainees so far have been through the vacation scheme.